-Students will acquire the necessary expertise and knowledge to understand the visual world that envelops them by examining everything from traditional media such as painting to architecture to digital media.
-Elements of the fabric of visual culture such as taste and patronage, myth and narrative, gender and race, and intercultural relations are pursued through a global approach to art history.
+Students will have the chance to explore traditional media such as painting, as well as architecture and digital media.
+A global approach to art history allows UB students to explore thematic elements of the fabric of visual culture such as taste and patronage, myth and narrative, gender and race, and intercultural relations.

-Faculty members use a diverse range of methodological approaches to help students attain the necessary tools and knowledge to understand our visual world.
+Faculty members use a diverse range of methodological approaches to help students master the necessary tools and knowledge to understand our visual world.

-Courses are offered from ancient to contemporary art history, with specific attention to social history, gender, sexuality and race, post-colonialism, the context of history and politics, and myth and narrative.
+Courses are offered from ancient to contemporary art history, with specific attention to social history, gender, sexuality and race, post-colonialism, and the context of history and politics.